rbuchberger/jekyll_picture_tag/readme.md

 ## Release History

 * 1.7.0 (WIP)
-  * Moderately significant refactor and code cleanup
-  * Mostly complete set of tests added
+  * Add support for spaces and other url-encoded characters in filenames
-  * Documentation restructure
+  * Documentation restructure - Moved it out of the wiki, into the `docs` folder.
   * Bugfix: Fallback image width will now be checked against source image width.
   * Bugfix: Minor fix to nomarkdown wrapper output
+  * link_source will now target the base source image, rather than finding the biggest one.
+  * Moderately significant refactoring and code cleanup
+  * Decent set of tests added
 * 1.6.0 Jul  2, 2019:
   * Missing Preset warning respects `data_dir` setting
   * Add `continue_on_missing` option